 INSURERS' LEGAL DEFENSE COSTS

 Insurers are required to defend their policyholders against lawsuits.
 The costs of settling a claim are reported on insurers’ financial statements as “defense and cost containment expenses incurred.”
 These expenses include defense, litigation and medical cost containment.
 Expenditures for surveillance, litigation management and fees for appraisers, private investigators, hearing representatives and fraud investigators are included.
 In addition, attorney legal fees may be incurred owing to a duty to defend, even when coverage does not exist, because attorneys must be hired to issue opinions about coverage.
 Insurers’ defense costs as a percentage of incurred losses are relatively high in some lines such as products liability and medical malpractice, reflecting the high cost of defending certain types of lawsuits, such as medical injury cases and class actions against pharmaceutical companies.
-For example, in addition to $762 million in products liability incurred losses in 2012, insurers spent another $874 million in settlement expenses, equivalent to 114.7 percent of the losses.
+For example, in addition to $1.6 billion in products liability incurred losses in 2013, insurers spent another $1.2 billion in settlement expenses, equivalent to 75.1 percent of the losses.

 DEFENSE COSTS AND COST CONTAINMENT EXPENSES AS A PERCENT OF INCURRED LOSSES, 2011-2013 (1)